botpress/botpress/docs/recipes/jumps.md

 await bp.dialogEngine.processMessage(stateId, event) // Continue processing
 ```

+As can be seen in the above example, the `jumpTo` method takes 4 arguments:
+ - the state id
+ - the target flow name
-In the example above we pass to `bp.dialogEngine.jumpTo` stateId, flow name, optional node name (by default it's flow.startNode) and options-object with `resetState` key set to true (by default state doesn't get reset).
+ - the target node name (optional - by default it is flow.startNode)
+ - an options-object, with the `resetState` key set to true (by default state doesn’t get reset).